Complications of pregnancy: Stillbirth

-Stillbirth is defined as fetal loss or death after 20 weeks gestation.
-Early stillbirth is between 20 and 27 weeks gestation, while late stillbirth is between 28 and 36 weeks gestation.
+Stillbirth is defined as fetal loss or death after 20 weeks of gestation.
+Early stillbirth is between 20 and 27 weeks gestation, while late stillbirth is between 28 and 36 weeks of gestation.
 A term stillbirth is when the fetus dies 37 weeks and above.
+This phenomenon can go beyond grief and can lead to worries about strange maternal feelings or postpartum treatment regarding complications of childbirth.
+Such parents would require more than empathy; generally, adequate medical programs should be considered for parents having such unbearable grief.
+Along with psychiatric help, counseling, and peer support, which should be useful in the process of assisting parents who have lost their children.